Join us! Volcano Art Center is now seeking Board Members. See details and information on how to apply below:

 Volcano Art Center Board of Directors

-William Hamilton, Treasurer, was born in 1947 and grew up in the Portland, Oregon area.
+William Hamilton, Acting Board Chair, was born in 1947 and grew up in the Portland, Oregon area.
 He was drafted in the U.S. Army in 1966 and spent several years as an Engineer Company Commander with duty rotations in Vietnam, various locations in the Pacific, and a tour in Iraq.
 After release from active duty, Bill remained in the military reserve while operating his own construction business on Maui.
 As business slowed he turned to woodworking, furniture making, restorations and a variety of wood crafts.
 While on Maui, Bill was an active members of the Chamber of Commerce, Maui Historical Society and Maui Visitors Bureau.
 Bill is an active member in Volcano Rotary and VFW along with volunteering at Cooper Center.

-Hugh Jenkins, was introduced to glass blowing in 1969 in Honolulu.
+Hugh Jenkins, Former Board Chair, was introduced to glass blowing in 1969 in Honolulu.
 Hugh went on to introduce glass to the Punahou art department in 1972, taught jewelry arts there for 26 years and served for 6 years as Punahou’s dean of students.
 He came to the Big Island in 1999 as part of an art and science education program and settled in Honoka’a, establishing a glass blowing studio and gallery with his wife.
 They have had 3 exhibits at VAC and participated in many other activities with demonstrations and donations.
 Over the years Hugh has taught classes at Penland School of Crafts.
 He is a founding member of Bioglass, a non-profit research and information group dedicated to energy efficiency in the fire arts.
 He has been a presenter at Glass Art Society conferences and given presentations in Australia and Canada at professional glass meetings.
 For the last 3 years he has represented the Big Island on the board of Hawaii Craftsmen.
 He would bring technical and organizational experience to teaching programs, facility management, and communication with statewide and national craft organizations.
 He has committed his professional life to education and the arts.

 Hugh has been chairman and guiding force providing guidance and stability at the Volcano Art Center through a turbulent time.
 Hugh will be remaining an active member of the board continuing support for facilty improvements and increased programs.